Preserving Lilac Season with Lilac Syrup

 The flavor of lilac syrup or lilac cordial is very subtle.
 Lilacs have an astringent quality to them which can give off a tart flavor.
 It’s perfect to balance out the sweet syrup.
-The flavor is slightly floral, very and citrusy with the addition of lemon.
+The flavor is slightly floral and citrusy with the addition of lemon.

 Lilac Cordial Uses

 Lilac cordial has the consistency of simple syrup and is best used in drinks or cocktails.
 Use it to sweeten non-alcoholic drinks like iced teas, lemonade, cucumber water, or summer punches.
-Add it to your favorite cocktails in place of simple syrup.
-Stay tuned for my recipe for Lilac Gin Fizz.
+Add it to your favorite cocktails in place of simple syrup like my Lilac Gin Fizz Cocktail recipe for example.

 Lilac Syrup Questions:

 Yes, the flowers of the species Lilac or Syringa spp. (the common species is vulgaris) are edible.

 Lilacs were originally brought to North America by European immigrants and can now be found growing wild in abandoned lots and old gardens.
 If you don’t have lilacs growing in your own yard you can forage for them in said abandoned areas or if you see them in a neighbor’s yard it never hurts to ask if you can clip a small bouquet.
 If you do the latter it is nice to offer payment to the owners.
 Remember that when you clip off lilacs you are pruning them so only take a few stems from each plant.
 Be mindful of where you are foraging and that the area has not been sprayed with pesticides or is in the path of water runoff from roadways.

 Lilac syrup is best used to sweeten and flavor drinks or cocktails.